jetstack/gke-simple-custom-ingress/README.md

 # gke-simple-custom-ingress
-Designed to be used alongside the blog INSERT LINK
+Designed to be used alongside the blog https://venafi.com/blog/gke-custom-ingress-routing-made-simple/

 ## Pre Requisites